marcosvdotcom/Fall25_AI/content/3-aiprompting.md

 Because AI's work off of a probability model, the information they receive in the question or prompt has a huge impact on the output they create.
 Prompts open can open unexpected doors, both good and bad, in how you interact with these tools.

+{% include alert.html text="Are you doing this workshop for a class?
+Make sure to fill out the google form with your answers!
+[Right click here and open in a new tab!](https://docs.google.com/forms/d/e/1FAIpQLSdBMLzqcvkQB8G4jp9GGQr9bfsm9TDED0K5in6eh6Cp7vRQyg/viewform?usp=sharing&ouid=112866992831532553930)" align="center" color="success" %}

 ## AI Prompting exercise

 This activity has the goals of: